 The Resource [cmdhNwAccessRule] is a multi-instance Resource where each instance of the Resource shall map to an instance of the LWM2M CmdhNwAccessRule Object.

-The attributes of an instance of [cmdhNwAccessRule] shall be mapped to the resources of a LWM2M cmdhNwAccessRule Object Instance as follows:
+The attributes of an instance of [cmdhNwAccessRule] shall be mapped to the resources of a LWM2M cmdhNwAccessRule Object Instance as follows.